 How We Can Help

 Our practice is dedicated to keeping your eyes healthy, no matter what condition you may have.
-At The Pacific Lasik & Cataract Surgery Center, we treat a wide range of eye conditions and diseases, including macular edema and conditions that increase the risk of developing it.
+At Pacific Eye Care, we treat a wide range of eye conditions and diseases, including macular edema and conditions that increase the risk of developing it.

 Our practice serves patients from Huntington Beach, Seal Beach, Fountain Valley, and Westminster, California and surrounding communities.